aslansky/css-sprite/readme.md

-   -n, --name             name of sprite file without file extension   [sprite] -p, --processor        output format of the css. one of css, less, sass, scss or stylus  [css] -t, --template         output template file, overrides processor option -r, --retina           generate both retina and standard sprites. src images have to be in retina resolution -s, --style            file to write css to, if omitted no css is written -w, --watch            continuously create sprite --background           background color of the sprite in hex  [#FFFFFF] --margin               margin in px between tiles  [5] --opacity              background opacity of the sprite. defaults to 0 when png or 100 when jpg  [0] --orientation          orientation of the sprite image (vertical|horizontal|binary-tree)  [vertical] --prefix               prefix for the class name used in css (without .)
+   -n, --name             name of sprite file without file extension   [sprite] -p, --processor        output format of the css. one of css, less, sass, scss or stylus  [css] -t, --template         output template file, overrides processor option -r, --retina           generate both retina and standard sprites. src images have to be in retina resolution (doubled dimensions, with even-numbered height and width)
+   -s, --style            file to write css to, if omitted no css is written -w, --watch            continuously create sprite --background           background color of the sprite in hex  [#FFFFFF] --margin               margin in px between tiles  [4] --opacity              background opacity of the sprite. defaults to 0 when png or 100 when jpg  [0] --orientation          orientation of the sprite image (vertical|horizontal|binary-tree)  [vertical] --prefix               prefix for the class name used in css (without .)